pjbiggs/Massey203311/Week2/Week2.md

 ## Making and moving around directories

 We will now make a subdirectory in your working directory to hold the files you will be creating and using in the course of this tutorial.
-To make a subdirectory called FridayFolder in your current working directory type
+To make a subdirectory called _`FridayFolder`_ in your current working directory type:

 ```bash
 $ mkdir FridayFolder